arangodb/arangojs/README.md

 ### route.route([path, [headers]])

-Creates a new *Route* instance representing the *path* relative to the current route.
+**Synchronous.** Creates a new *Route* instance representing the *path* relative to the current route.
 Optionally *headers* can be an object with headers which will be extended with the current route's headers and the connection's headers.

 *Examples*